-Attach the eighteen (18) leveling feet assemblies to the rails at the locations shown below.
+Attach the eighteen (18) levelling feet assemblies to the rails at the locations shown below.

 Assemble the leveling feet up through the bottom of the guide rail and thread the M16 hex nut to each foot.
 Do not tighten the nut.
-Leave it loose enough so that there is a noticeable gap between the nut and the track to allow for track leveling in later steps.
+Leave it loose enough so that there is a noticeable gap between the nut and the track to allow the track level in later steps.

-With the feet loosely assembled to the rails, remove the timber/block supports so the full weight of the track is resting on the middle nuts of the leveling feet.
+With the feet loosely assembled to the rails, remove the timber/block supports so the full weight of the track is resting on middle nuts of the levelling feet.